The Jefferson Lies – Book Review

 B. Current Political Philosophies

-Barton exposes philosophies of those who are tearing down our Nation’s Founding Fathers.
+Barton exposes philosophies of those who are tearing down our Nation’s Founding Fathers in The Jefferson Lies.
 In this well-written, easy-to-understand volume, Mr. Barton exposes the following philosophies:

 1- Deconstructionism – is a steady flow of finding, then belittling and negative portrayals (constant critiques) of Western heroes, belief, values and institutions.